Aeases/notes-static-site/content/English/The Tracker/Tracker Analysis.md

 #### Characters
 - The *Tracker*
+	an aborigine who will lead them to their quarry, also an aborigine.
 - The *Follower*
+	a greenhorn new to the territory
 - The *Veteran*
+	A older man of few words
 - The *Fanatic*
+	A Merciless officer

 ### Plot Summary
 The aboriginal man